 Bot Session State Snippet

-This snippet is for use with actions that have the botSessionState property, such as Textbot Exchange and Voicebot Exchange (from here on, both actions are referred to simply as Exchange).
+The Bot Session State snippet is required in your script when using actions that have the botSessionState property.
+This includes actions such as Textbot Exchange and Voicebot Exchange (from here on, both actions are referred to simply as Exchange).
 The botSessionState property must be configured properly for your virtual agentsClosed A software application that handles customer interactions in place of a live human agent. to work as expected.
+To do this, you must create this snippet in your script and configure the actions correctly as shown in the sections that follow.

-The virtual agent provider assigns a unique identifier to each conversation between a contact and a virtual agent.
-The identifier prevents a new session from being created for every turn in the conversation.
 The provider creates the identifier when the conversation begins and passes it to the script with the first response.
 The script stores the identifier in the variable named in the botSessionStateVarName (out) property of the Exchange action.
-It then passes the identifier to the botSessionState property.
+Finally, the script passes the identifier from the previous turn's botSessionStateVarName (out) property to the botSessionState property.

-Your script must be set up correctly to use the bot session state identifier.
 When you use an Exchange action, a minimum of two instances of the action are required in your script.
-The botSessionState property in the Exchange actions must be configured differently:
+The botSessionState property in each of the Exchange actions must be configured differently:

 This configuration is required for all virtual agents.